 Retirement Investing Basics

 Retirement investing is about building enough assets to support yourself when you are no longer working full time.
-The specifics vary by country – tax rules, account names and government benefits differ – but the core ideas are similar everywhere: save consistently, invest for growth, manage risk and give compounding time to work.
+Tax rules, account names and government benefits differ by country, but the core ideas are similar everywhere: save consistently, invest for growth, manage risk and give compounding time to work.

 This page focuses on big-picture concepts rather than country-specific tax rules.
-It is a starting point you can read before diving into local details like RRSPs, TFSAs, 401(k)s or other retirement plans.
+It is a starting point to read before diving into local details like RRSPs, TFSAs, 401(k)s, IRAs or other retirement plans.

 How much might you need for retirement?